 Scenario 3: We've looked around and don't seem to be within any existing SCA group's "active" territory.

-(Some of the old groups claim most a state by default.
+(Older groups may have originally claimed larger territories than they can reasonably service.
 If your area is more than an hour from a usual centre of activity then you may fit into this scenario.)

-Usual answer: In this situation forming a new group may be the best way to proceed.
+Usual answer: in this situation forming a new group may be the best way to proceed.